-During the Quarter, the Company incurred \$467,255 (2015 - \$173,598) in expenditures of which approximately 35% were incurred on metallurgical test work on both the petalite and feldspar production flowsheet and the hydrometallurgical process flowsheet designed to recover a lithium battery material (lithium hydroxide), 34% were incurred on preparation of the PEA, 16% on updating the geological resource model, 14% on environmental studies and permitting.
+During the Quarter, the Company incurred \$422,097 (2016 - \$653,947) in expenditures on the Separation Rapids Lithium Project near Kenora, Ontario.
+Approximately 38% was spent on metallurgical laboratory test work on optimization of both the petalite and feldspar production flowsheet and the hydrometallurgical process flowsheet designed to recover a lithium chemical (lithium hydroxide) from the petalite, 17% on updating the geological resource model and detailed mineralogical studies, 28% on preparation of the PEA, 15% on environmental studies and permitting, and the balance on community engagement.

 As part of the geological work in the Quarter, quantitative mineralogical studies were completed on drill core samples using Qemscan and X-Ray Diffraction (XRD) at independent laboratories.
 The data was combined with historic mineralogical work to determine the average feldspar content of the deposit as stated in the Mineral Resource estimates as of October 21, 2016 given below.
 The average total feldspar content of 39%, which is the total of albite and potassium feldspar, is virtually identical to that determined on metallurgical test samples.
-The end result of this was the ability to reliably estimate the feldspar resources in the Separation Rapids deposit.
+The end result of this was the ability to reliably estimate the feldspar resources in the Separation Rapids deposit, which are considered an important potential industrial mineral by-product.

-Additional geological work in the Quarter to support a new resource model, which was prepared following NI 43-101 procedures, involved re-assaying historic drill core using a new certified rock lithium analytical standard in order to validate historic drill core assays.
-Also there was a complete internal audit of the geological drill hole database against historic drill logs, assay certificates and survey locations.
+Additional geological work was conducted in the Quarter to support a new resource model, being prepared following NI 43-101 guidelines.
+This involved re-assaying historic drill core using a new certified rock lithium analytical standard in order to validate historic drill core assays.
+Also, an internal audit of the geological drill hole database against historic drill logs, assay certificates and survey locations was completed.

-Metallurgical investigations for the concentrator were focused firstly on optimisation of the flotation process particularly with regards to the impact of various recycle streams.
+Metallurgical investigations for the concentrator were focused firstly on optimisation of the flotation process, particularly with regards to the impact of various recycle streams.
 The second area of focus was on reducing the respirable free silica content of the feldspar concentrate.
 This was successfully achieved maximizing the value and marketability of the feldspar product.